The Story

 How it all came about

-Blick provides fully serviced shared workspace and private studio space to more than 65 creatives across 3 different locations within Belfast in Northern Ireland.
-Blick also provides virtual office services, meeting and event spaces and runs different events, workshops and projects to help build community and support creatives in Belfast.
+Now we operate as a non-profit, social purpose offering shared and private studio space to more than 65 creatives across 3 beautiful buildings within Belfast.
+We also provide virtual office services and run different events, workshops and projects to help build community and support creatives in Belfast.

 You can see more of our story below and find our more about our aims & values, our impact and our projects.